Description

 Ring in the new year with Jane Austen and her friends!

-The Holy Theatre and The Jane Austen Society of North America (JASNA) New York Metropolitan Region cordially invite you to The Austens, a funny, fierce new dramedy by Sarah Rose Kearns, directed by Andrus Nichols.
-This one-time-only benefit performance features Evan Horwitz, Mahira Kakkar, Carman Lacivita, Colleen Litchfield, Samantha Steinmetz, and Rita Wolf — with the playwright and actor Kate Hamill in the role of Jane Austen.
+The Holy Theatre and the Jane Austen Society of North America (JASNA) New York Metropolitan Region cordially invite you to The Austens — a funny, fierce new dramedy by Sarah Rose Kearns, directed by Andrus Nichols and featuring Kate Hamill as Jane Austen.

 It’s the spring of 1810 and Jane Austen has sworn off novel-writing.
-Crushed by the nonpublication of her novel “Susan,” she approaches middle age determined to keep the lid on her ambitions: to take what satisfaction she can in her everyday life as a shabby-genteel spinster, appropriately grateful for the relatively-comfortable home that she now shares with her mother, her beloved sister, and their best friend Martha Lloyd.
-This uneasy peace is shattered, however, by the entrance of Anna — Jane’s troubled teenaged niece — whose recklessness and daring, pain and palpable need of healing stories, gradually revive Jane’s own divine discontent and rekindle her passion for her work.
+Crushed by the nonpublication of her novel “Susan,” Jane approaches middle age determined to keep the lid on her ambitions: to take what satisfaction she can in her everyday life as a shabby-genteel spinster, appropriately grateful for the relatively-comfortable home that she now shares with her mother, her beloved sister, and their best friend Martha Lloyd.
+The plan is working, sort of, till the entrance of Anna — Jane’s troubled teenaged niece — packed off to Chawton Cottage by her stepmother, after she’s embarrassed the family by breaking an engagement.
+Anna’s recklessness and daring, her pain, and her palpable need of healing stories, gradually revive Jane’s own divine discontent and rekindle her passion for her work.
 For dedicated Janeites and newcomers alike, The Austens is an ode to female friendship, a love-letter to frustrated artists everywhere, and a lesson in how not to let the bastards get you down.

 Theatre